Loot-Foundry/helianas-harvesting/README.md

 if (api) {
     api.componentDatabase.addItem({
         /**
          * id must be a 16 digit alphanumeric random string.
-Please
-         * use a presistent ID unique for each item as it will be stored
+         * Use a persistent unique ID for each item, it will be saved
-         * on newly made it's flag data for later crafting checks.
+         * to newly made item's via flag data for later crafting checks.
          **/
         id: "mmdXhJuLahzOhNQy"  stored on the